Travel doesn’t have to be expensive!

 I hope that this list has given you some trip planning inspiration, and showed you that traveling doesn’t have to be insanely expensive.

-If you believe we’ve left anything out, or have a favorite cheap place to travel to that you want to recommend, please drop a comment below!
+If you believe we’ve left anything out, or you know of some cheap vacation spots that you want to recommend, please drop a comment below!

 Now over to you….